Well-posedness for mean-field evolutions arising in superconductivity: Global existence

-where the constant $C_p$ depends only on an upper bound on $(p-1)^{-1}$, $\alpha$, $\alpha^{-1}$, $|\beta|$, $T$, $\|(h,\Psi)\|_{W^{1,\infty}}$, $\|(\bar v^\circ,\bar\omega^\circ)\|_{\Ld^\infty}$, and on $\|v^\circ-\bar v^\circ\|_{\Ld^2}$; \item in both cases~\eqref{eq:limeqn1} and~\eqref{eq:limeqn2} with $\alpha\ge0$, $\beta=0$, $\lambda\ge0$, the same estimate~\eqref{eq:boundomegaLp1p} holds, where the constant $C_p=C$ depends only on an upper bound on $\alpha$, $T$, and on $\|(\curl\Psi)^-\|_{\Ld^{\infty}}$. \end{enumerate} \end{lem}
+where the constant $C_p$ depends only on an upper bound on $(p-1)^{-1}$, $\alpha$, $\alpha^{-1}$, $|\beta|$, $T$, $\|(h,\Psi)\|_{W^{1,\infty}}$, $\|(\bar v^\circ,\bar\omega^\circ)\|_{\Ld^\infty}$, and on $\| v^\circ-\bar v^\circ\|_{\Ld^2}$; \item in both cases~\eqref{eq:limeqn1} and~\eqref{eq:limeqn2} with $\alpha\ge0$, $\beta=0$, $\lambda\ge0$, the same estimate~\eqref{eq:boundomegaLp1p} holds, where the constant $C_p=C$ depends only on an upper bound on $\alpha$, $T$, and on $\|(\curl\Psi)_-\|_{\Ld^{\infty}}$. \qedhere \end{enumerate} \end{lem}

 \begin{proof} It is sufficient to prove the result for all $1<p<\infty$.
 In this proof, we use the notation $\lesssim$ for $\le$ up to a constant $C>0$ as in the statement but independent of $p$.
 As explained at the end of Step~1, we may focus on item~(i), the other being much simpler.
-We split the proof into three steps.
 Set $\bar\theta^\circ:=\Div\bar v^\circ$, $\theta:=\Div v$.
-In the sequel, we repeatedly use the a priori estimate of Lemma~\ref{lem:aprioriest}(i) in the following interpolated form: for all $s\le q$ and $t\in[0,T)$
+We repeatedly use the a priori estimate of Lemma~\ref{lem:aprioriest}(i) in the following interpolated form: for all $s\le q$ and $t\in[0,T)$,